stefandecimelli/library-app/README.md

 npm run dev
 ```

-When you land on the page, you can add a book by adding it's name, author, and a link to the remote image (search for an image in google, right click, then press "copy image address")
+When you land on the page, you can add a book by adding it's name, author, and a link to the remote image (search for an image in google, right click, then press "copy image link")